For Medicine, Nursing, & Health Sciences

 MeSH group terms into concepts, or in other words, multiple alternative words for the same concept can be retrieved by using the MeSH term.
 See examples below:

-If you search MeSH term "otitis media", in the search result, you should be able to see articles that use any of the following terms: middle ear inflammation, middle ear infection, otitis media if the article was indexed by the MeSH term "otitis media".
+If you search "otitis media" in the MeSH terms field, in the search result, you should be able to see articles that use any of the following terms: middle ear inflammation, middle ear infection, otitis media if the article was indexed by the MeSH term "otitis media".

 3. Search each concept separately.

-Sometimes you need to adjust the search, like use less concepts when you have fewer results.
-If you search each concept separately, it will be easier to combine as less or as many concepts as you wish.
+Sometimes you need to adjust your search strategy—for example, by using fewer concepts when results are too limited.
+Searching each concept separately can make it easier to combine as few or as many concepts as needed.

 4. Combine concepts.